pachyderm/pachyderm/label-studio/README.md

 ### Prerequisites

-1. Ensure you have Python installed before running test these tests locally.
+1. Ensure you have Python installed before running test these tests locally!
 2. Add the pachd address for the Pachyderm cluster that Label Studio will connect to in <mark>Makefile::run-tests</mark> section.
 This can be a fresh cluster.